aaronkurtz/geistwagen-client/README.md

 HOW?

 Short answer:

-Run geistwagen, which starts Dungeon Crawl for you.
+Run geistwagen.
+If you're playing on Windows and didn't install the game, stick it in your Stone Soup folder first.

-Quit and restart after you die.
+Quit and run it after you die.
 That's it.
-#TODO Upload bones files after death with magic.
-Lua magic?

 Long answer:
-Geistwagen looks for a geist.lck file when it starts.
-If it doesn't find one, it uploads every bones file you have.
+Geistwagen looks for a geist.lck file in your saves directory when it starts.
+If it doesn't find one, it uploads every bones file you have and makes one.

 If it does find one, it find any bones files newer than the lock file.
 When it finds some, they're uploaded and then